Asia Argento: Career

-Asia Argento began to act at the age of nine, when she was cast in a small role in a film by Sergio Citti.
+Argento began to act at the age of nine, when she was cast in a small role in a film by Sergio Citti.
 When she was 16, she starred in her father's film Trauma (1993).
-She received the David di Donatello (Italy's version of the Academy Award) for Best Actress in 1994 for her performance in Perdiamoci di vista, and again in 1996 for Compagna di viaggio, which also earned her a Grolla d'oro award.
+She received the David di Donatello for Best Actress in 1994 for her performance in Perdiamoci di vista, and again in 1996 for Compagna di viaggio, which also earned her a Grolla d'oro award.
 Argento subsequently began to appear in English-language movies, such as B. Monkey and New Rose Hotel (both 1998).
 Argento also performed in French-language roles, beginning with Charlotte de Sauve in La Reine Margot (1994).

 Around the same time, she made her first foray into directing with the short films Prospettive and A ritroso (both 1994) and a documentary about her father (in 1996) and Abel Ferrara (in 1998).
 In 2000, Argento directed and wrote her first fiction feature film, Scarlet Diva (2000), which her father co-produced.
 In a review, Filmmaker magazine called the film "riotously funny" and dubbed Argento "a filmmaker with a great degree of promise".